 - Perform competitor research on the top 3 listings.
 Ask yourself… how can I address these topics even better?
 Then ask, what unique value can I provide?

 - Finally, how can I improve clickthrough rates from the search engines?
-This means having a keyword-rich yet compelling URL breadcrumb, title, meta description, and other rich snippets like sitelinks or a publish date.
+This means having keyword-rich yet compelling URL breadcrumbs, titles, meta descriptions, and other rich snippets like sitelinks or a publish date.